 Before District Approval

-- If you have not done so already, please contact your school district's virtual instruction program contact person to see what other documents or paperwork must be completed prior to approval.
+- If you have not done so already, please contact your school district's virtual instruction program contact to see what other documents or paperwork must be completed prior to approval.

-- If your student has an IEP, 504 Plan, or an EP, you will want to make sure that document is updated prior to entering into virtual school.
+- If your student has an IEP, 504 Plan, or an EP, you will want to make sure that the document is updated prior to entering into virtual school.

 After District Approval